A sudden onset of floaters can be caused by a very serious eye problem and needs urgent attention, ideally within 24 hours. Read more about this here.

 How Long Do Floaters Usually Last?

 For some people, however, the floaters persist, stay in the middle of their vision and affect their sight either constantly or intermittently.
 At the very least this is distracting, but it can stop people from reading, playing sport and driving.
-After many months or years of waiting for the floaters simply to go away or ‘get better’, many people seek out treatment.
+After many months or years of waiting for the floaters simply to go away or ‘get better’, many people in Melbourne choose to seek out treatment.

 Can All Floaters Be Treated?